bwhitmire55/samp-account/README.md

 }
 ```

 And that's it!
-The data for logged-in users is automatically retrieved from, or loaded to, those variables upon
-the player logging-in or leaving the server.
-You can manipulate the variables in whatever way you see fit; i.e.
+Anytime a user logs into their account, their information will be loaded from the database and into the corresponding variables.
+Likewise for disconnecting, their data will be updated inside the database.

+NOTE: The variables do no reset themselves, so you should zero-out their values upon the player exiting the server.

+You are free to use the variables as normal with no effect:

 ```pawn
 public OnPlayerDeath(playerid, killerid, reason) {